oracle/weblogic-image-tool/README.md

 ## Features of the Oracle WebLogic Image Tool

-The Image Builder Tool can create a WebLogic Docker image from any base image (for example, Oracle Linux, Ubuntu), install a given version of
+The Oracle WebLogic Image Tool can create a WebLogic Docker image from any base image (for example, Oracle Linux, Ubuntu), install a given version of
 WebLogic (for example, 12.2.1.3.0), install a given JDK (for example, 8u202), apply selected patches, and create a domain with a given version of [WDT](https://github.com/oracle/weblogic-deploy-tooling).
 The tool can also update a Docker image either created using this tool or a Docker image built by the user (you should have an `ORACLE_HOME` `env` variable defined by